lajanki/rpi-hwmonitor-display/README.md

 Then,
  * fill `.template_env` with your project id, path to a downloaded service account json key file and names for your Pub/Sub topic and subscription.
 Rename the file to `.env`.
- * Create the topic and subscription from the file
+ * Source the file and setup your Pub/Sub topic with
     ```
     source .env
     ./setup_pubsub.sh